 Before Fox Rothschild

 Prior to joining the firm, Mark was a partner with Manatt, Phelps & Phillips, LLP, in Los Angeles.
 He has also previously been a partner with Jeffer, Mangels, Butler & Marmaro and with Loeb and Loeb.
 He began his career as a staff accountant with Coopers & Lybrand.

 While in law school, Mark was a Harlan Fiske Stone Scholar and was managing editor of the Columbia Human Rights Law Review.

 Honors & Awards

-- Included in a list of “Top Rated Lawyers in Labor and Employment” by ALM (2014)
+- Named among the “Top Rated Lawyers in Labor and Employment” by ALM (2014)